tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * Here we call the previously `transferCopyrightOwnership` method passing it the given `copyright_id` and `address(0)`.

-* Mapping something to `address(0)` in effect makes it so that nonone can ever control that copyright, eg, it becomes `open source`.
+* Mapping something to `address(0)` in effect makes it so that no-one can ever control that copyright, eg, it becomes `open source`.

-Now that all of the method defintions with their accompanying bussiness logic have been implemented.
+Now that all of the method definitions with their accompanying business logic have been implemented.
 Go back over the contract in remix and implement the defined `events` within the contract specification's events section.

-Read aloud the `Copyright` event interface defintion and description.
+Read aloud the `Copyright` event interface definition and description.

 ```Solidity
 event Copyright(uint copyright_id, address owner, string uri);